 Google is serious about renewable energy – the search engine giant this week hosted an event at Brussels to discuss the issue.
 Google is turning to renewable energy and how EU energy policies can meet the changing needs of consumers and the marketplace.
-There were the leaders from both the private sector and policy community, including keynote speaker, European Commission Vice President for the Energy, Maros Sefcovic and the panellist, MEP Kathleen Van Brempt.
+There were the leaders from both the private sector and policy community, including keynote speaker, European Commission Vice President for the Energy, Maros Sefcovic and the panelist, MEP Kathleen Van Brempt.

-Google is very much excited to work with policy maker and others to drive a cleaner energy future in Europe.
+Google is very much excited to work with policymaker and others to drive a cleaner energy future in Europe.